The Best Coffee for Sensitive Stomachs

 Not all coffee is created equal when it comes to digestion.
 Here are some practical tips to help you identify coffee that is less likely to upset your stomach:

-1. Opt for Low-Acid Coffee Beans
+1. Opt for Low-Acid Coffee Blends

 Certain coffee beans naturally contain less acid.
 Beans grown at lower altitudes or specific regions like Brazil, Sumatra, or Guatemala tend to be less acidic.
 Look for labels that mention "low acid" or "smooth" coffee.